 Once the above data is available, one can add the total talk time, total hold time and total after call tasks, and then, divide the result by the total number of calls.
 The final answer is the average handle time in the call center.

-Tips to Reduce AHT – Average Handle Time in the Call Center?
+Tips to Improve AHT- Average Handle Time in the Call Center?

 1. Record and Monitor Inbound and Outbound Calls:

-Record How to reduce AHT on calls?
-Recording and monitoring of inbound and outbound calls is among the most important average handling tips one could follow.
+How to reduce AHT on calls?
+Recording and monitoring of inbound and outbound calls is a definite way to improve AHT.
 This makes it easier to assess the productivity of an agent as well as identify any bottlenecks that may be hindering the performance of the team of agents as a whole.
 Besides, the recorded calls can be later reviewed by the managers if they couldn’t do so in real-time.
 The recordings can also be used during agent training sessions to open up more areas for improvement.

 2. Have a Streamlined Workflow and Process:

-Streamlining the agent workflow and processes is probably the most important system that businesses can implement for reducing AHT in a call center.
+Streamlining the agent workflow and processes is one of the most important steps in reducing Average Handle Time in a call center.
 Having a linear, streamlined and simple workflow process helps identify inefficiencies and cut out anything that is contributing to longer handle time and mediocre customer experience.
 All the repetitive manual tasks must be automated to ensure that all the agents’ time is spent on more productive tasks.

 3. Equip Agents with a Knowledge base: